-HMOs begin by establishing a network of doctors, hospitals, and other providers.
-These providers agree to accept payment at a certain lower rates for the services they provide to plan members, which sets costs and keeps them in check.
+HMOs begin by establishing a local network of doctors, hospitals, and other providers.
+The providers agree to accept payment at lower rates for the services they provide to plan members, which sets costs and keeps them in check.
 HMO plans typically require patients to have referrals from a primary care physician, and won’t cover out-of-network care.

 These plans also tend to have lower copays and coinsurance than other health insurance plans.
 However, it’s important to remember that these lower costs are gained by using in-network providers.

 Related Article: 3 Questions To Ask Before Picking Your Company's Health Insurance